sylefeb/Silice/learn-silice/Documentation.md

 ## Circuitry

+> Circuitries have become a powerful tool in Silice.
+> They define pieces of algorithms and pipelines that can be later
+> assembled together, with mechanisms for genericity.
+> Intuitively they are similar to inline, templated functions.

-Sometimes, it is useful to write a generic piece of code that can be instantiated within a design.
+Sometimes, it is useful to write a generic piece of code that can be instantiated repeatedly within a design.
 Such an example is a piece of circuitry to write into an SDRAM, which bit width may not ne known in advance.

 A circuitry offers exactly this mechanism in Silice.
 It is declared as: